railsbridge-boston/docs-hardfork/sites/en/installfest/set_up_virtual_machine.md

-## Setting up a folder to work in
+## Creating a folder to work in

-Go to your desktop.
-If you're downloading the files, right-click to create a new, empty folder and call it `railsbridge`.
-If you're installing files from one of the USB drives at the workshop, copy the `railsbridge` folder to your computer by dragging it to your desktop.

-*Note that the name `railsbridge` should be lowercase.*
+Your first task is to create a folder that will hold everything you create during the workshop.

-This directory will be shared between the virtual machine and your computer.
+This folder will be shared between the virtual machine and your computer.
 Like sharing files between two real computers with Dropbox or Google Docs, files need to be saved in a place that both your computer and the virtual machine can see.
 Save all your work in the hands-on exercises here so they can be run in the virtual machine.

-## Set up the virtual machine

-This is a one-time step to create the virtual machine for the workshop.

-Before the workshop, you might have <a href="/downloads">downloaded</a> the RailsBridge virtual machine image, and saved it in the Downloads folder.
-Note that this may have been updated since our last workshop.
+How you will create this folder will depend on whether or not you downloaded the Installfest files before the workshop.

 *If you were unable to download the VM ahead of time, we have copies on USB drives.*

+### If You Downloaded the Files Already

+Create a new folder on your desktop by right-clicking and selecting "New Folder".
+Name it `railsbridge`.

+*Note that the name `railsbridge` should be lowercase.*

 In File Explorer or Finder, drag and drop "railsbridgevm-2016-04.box" from your Downloads folder to your new `railsbridge` folder.

+### If You're Using a USB Drive at the Workshop

+Drag the `railsbridge` folder from the USB drive to your desktop.

+## Set up the virtual machine

+*This is a one-time step to create the virtual machine for the workshop.*

 Open your computer's command line.
 (Windows users, open Git Bash.)
 See the [Command Line page](command_line) for instructions on how to open it.